MohamedRadwan-DevOps/devops-step-by-step/none-community/course-outline.md

 Module 15: Analyzing The Current Maturity of DevOps
  - Lessons to come

-Module 16: Advanced Version Control
+Module 16: Applying Quality and Security for DevOps
  - Lessons to come

+Module 17: Advanced Version Control
+ - Lessons to come

-Module 17: Docker in More Details
+Module 18: Docker in More Details
  - Lessons to come